PaulToast/Bachelorarbeit-Synthetische-Daten/da-fusion/README.md

     annotations/
 ```

+You may need to edit the dataset path in `semantic_aug/datasets/coco.py`.

-To set up custom datasets, add them to the same `_datasets` directory and implement a subclass of `semantic_aug/few_shot_dataset.py` (since every dataset may have a different structure and form - you can take `semantic_aug/datasets/coco.py` as an example.)
+To set up custom datasets, you need to implement your own subclass of `semantic_aug/few_shot_dataset.py`, or start with a copy of `semantic_aug/datasets/coco.py` as an example.

 ## Fine-Tuning Tokens